elfsternberg/pamseam-rs/README.md

 ## NOTICE

-This is a design document at this point.  *None* of what is described below is currently possible with the current code base.
-The intent is to start small and build out a complete Rust solution, and then port to C.
+This is very much a work in progress.
+The above commands do not work, and the output filename is hard-coded for testing purposes.
+That said, the AviSha1 and AviSha2 algorithms work as advertised.

 ## Description